huni1023/huni1023/README.md

 ### Hi 👋

+I'm a researcher fascinated by exploring the world of knowledge.<br/>
-I'm interested in Data Mining, Measurement, Knowledge Tracing, Natural Language Processing, Causality, Intelligent Tutoring Systems, and Item Response Theory. <br/>
+My research interests include Data Mining, Measurement, Knowledge Tracing, Natural Language Processing, Causality, Intelligent Tutoring Systems, and Item Response Theory. <br/>
-Practically, I build systems to evaluate learners' abilities and create useful websites!
+Practically, I build systems to evaluate learners' abilities and create useful tools, such as websites and web applications. <br/>
+If you have any interesting research & development ideas, feel free to contact me via email.

 # 1. Products
 The list of products I developed, either individually or with colleagues.